 IBM, Exxon Mobil Corp.
 (XOM:US) and AT&T Inc. (T:US) are now the tournament’s only U.S. sponsors.
 Their agreements enable the companies to entertain executives and clients in private hospitality cabins, tucked into a wooded area along the left side of the 10th hole.

 More CEO Members

 Exxon Mobil CEO Rex Tillerson is a member, as is AT&T CEO Randall Stephenson.
 Ed Whitacre, Stephenson’s predecessor, is a member and in December gave Stephenson his place as a director on the U.S. PGA Tour’s board.

 Rick Burton, a former chief marketing officer for the U.S. Olympic Committee, said a Masters sponsorship probably costs at least $10 million annually.

 Augusta didn’t have a black member until 1990, when it extended an invitation to Gannett Co.
-(GCI) television President Ron Townsend, who still belongs.
+(GCI:US) television President Ron Townsend, who still belongs.
 That move followed the PGA of America’s decision to move its annual championship, the season’s final golf major, from Alabama’s Shoal Creek because of that club’s all-white membership.